Showing posts with label #lighthouse. Show all posts

 We began our final journey home.

-We made several stops along the way one was at the pilot in Pendleton, KY, and another was at the Welcome Center Portland.
-TN.
+We made several stops along the way, one at the pilot in Pendleton, KY, and another at the Welcome Center in Portland, TN.

 We stopped at Cock of the Walk Restaurant in Nashville, TN, where we enjoyed a platter of Fried Catfish, chicken & shrimp served with a pan of cornbread, pickled onions, and a large bowl of Cole slaw.

-We arrived at the Club, loaded our luggage into the car, and headed for home.
+We arrived at the Club, loaded our luggage into the car, and headed home.

 We were home at about 6:30.